 - Have a financial plan in place which incorporates strategies like individual pension plans, an estate freeze for minimizing taxes, and insurance to provide protection against risks and unforeseen events.
 Include a shareholder’s agreement as well.

 Vacation Property Planning

-Ownership of a vacation property can be the cause of a variety of issues, especially if a family is involved.
+Ownership of a vacation property can be the cause of a variety of issues, especially if a Ultra High Net Worth Family is involved.
 One major concern is passing along the property to the next generation without creating conflict.
 However, with some careful planning, not only can you pass along the property in a harmonious way, but you can also reduce taxes.

 Here are some effective strategies:

 - An inter vivos family trust is a good way to pass on a vacation property to your children.
 Not only will it enable you to avoid probate tax, but it will also allow you to defer future capital gains tax.